pnp/List-Formatting/view-samples/twitter-format/readme.md

 # Twitter Format

 ## Summary
 This sample formats your SharePoint list view to look like Twitter.
 If you are using the Microsoft Flow Templates to track tweets in a SharePoint list, this is a great way to format your list so that it looks more like Twitter.
 For more info on Flow Templates that take Tweets and add them to a SharePoint list check out this template: https://us.flow.microsoft.com/en-us/galleries/public/templates/e78571e5c70e4806a18eeacba5a897c8/save-tweets-that-include-a-specific-hashtag-to-a-sharepoint-list/

 This sample features the following:
 - Responsive layout through flexbox
 - Shows the number of retweets
 - Share icon which takes you to the Tweet in Twitter so you can like, retweet, etc
 - The Person's name is a hyperlink to their Profile
-- Pulls in their Twitter Profile Picture
+- Pulls in Twitter Profile Pictures

 ![Twitter Format Screenshot](./twitterFormat.png)